IHI-SAT

-IHI-SAT was a satellite developed by IHI Corporation and the Tohoku University Space Robotics Lab for testing an automatic identification system (AIS) receiving system in space.
+IHI-SAT was a satellite developed by IHI Corporation and the Tohoku University Space Robotics Laboratory for testing an automatic identification system (AIS) receiving system in space.
 The satellite's size was 10cm×10cm×34cm, or a 3U size CubeSat.
 IHI-SAT was IHI Corporation's first satellite.

 Overview

 IHI Corporation is the prime contractor of JAXA's Epsilon solid fuel rocket, and has manufactured the propulsion system used on numerous satellites, such as the main engine of the Cygnus cargo spacecraft, and the liquid apogee engine for geostationary satellites based on the Northrop Grumman GEOStar-2 and Lockheed Martin A2100 satellite bus.
-Despite this, prior to IHI-SAT the company had not built a entire satellite on its own.
+Despite this, prior to IHI-SAT the company had not built an entire satellite on its own.

-IHI-SAT is the first satellite to be built by IHI Corporation, and will test an AIS recieving system.
+IHI-SAT is the first satellite to be built by IHI Corporation, and will test an AIS receiving system.
 Ground tests of the satellite was performed at the Fukushima Medical Device Development Support Centre.

 IHI-SAT decayed from orbit on 18 November 2022.

 Following the development of IHI-SAT, IHI Corporation has revealed plans to build several satellites on its own, such as signing a memorandum of understanding with ICEYE in May 2025 for manufacturing synthetic-aperture radar satellites in Japan to establish a satellite constellation, and signing an agreement with Surrey Satellite Technology in September 2025.